Bleak House: Synopsis

-Upon her recovery, Esther finds that Richard, having failed at several professions, has ignored his guardian's advice and is trying to push Jarndyce and Jarndyce to conclusion in his and Ada's favour, and has fallen out with John Jarndyce.
+Upon recovery, Esther finds that Richard, having failed at several professions, has ignored Jarndyce's advice and is trying to push Jarndyce and Jarndyce to conclusion in his and Ada's favour, and as a result has fallen out with Jarndyce.
 In the process, Richard loses all his money and declines in health.
 He and Ada have secretly married, and Ada is pregnant.
 Esther has her own romance when Mr Woodcourt returns to England, having survived a shipwreck, and he continues to seek her company despite her disfigurement.
-However, Esther has already agreed to marry her guardian, the much older John Jarndyce.
+However, Esther has already agreed to marry her guardian, the much older Jarndyce.

-Mademoiselle Hortense and Mr Tulkinghorn discover the truth about Lady Dedlock's past.
+Hortense and Mr Tulkinghorn discover the truth about Lady Dedlock's past.
 After a confrontation with Mr Tulkinghorn, Lady Dedlock flees her home, leaving a note apologising to Sir Leicester for her conduct.
 Mr Tulkinghorn dismisses Hortense, who is no longer of any use to him.
-Mr Tulkinghorn is shot through the heart, and suspicion falls on Lady Dedlock.
+He is shot through the heart, and suspicion falls on Lady Dedlock.
 Sir Leicester, discovering his lawyer's death and his wife's confession and flight, suffers a catastrophic stroke, but he manages to communicate that he forgives his wife and wants her to return.

 Inspector Bucket, who has previously investigated several matters related to Jarndyce and Jarndyce, accepts Sir Leicester's commission to find Lady Dedlock.
-At first he suspects Lady Dedlock of the murder but is able to clear her of suspicion after discovering Hortense's guilt.
+He initially suspects her of the murder but is able to clear her of suspicion after discovering Hortense's guilt.
 He requests Esther's help to find her mother.
-Lady Dedlock has no way to know of her husband's forgiveness or that she has been cleared of suspicion, and she wanders the country in cold weather before dying at the cemetery of her former lover, Captain Hawdon (Nemo).
+Lady Dedlock has no way to know of her husband's forgiveness or that she has been cleared of suspicion, and she wanders the country in cold weather before dying at the cemetery of her former lover, Captain Hawdon.
 Esther and Inspector Bucket find her there.

 Progress in Jarndyce and Jarndyce seems to take a turn for the better when a later will is found, which revokes all previous wills and leaves the bulk of the estate to Richard and Ada.
-John Jarndyce cancels his engagement to Esther, who becomes engaged to Mr Woodcourt.
+Jarndyce cancels his engagement to Esther, who becomes engaged to Mr Woodcourt.
 They go to Chancery to find Richard.
 On their arrival, they learn that the case of Jarndyce and Jarndyce is finally over, because the costs of litigation have entirely consumed the estate.
-Richard collapses, and Mr Woodcourt diagnoses him as being in the last stages of tuberculosis.
-Richard apologises to John Jarndyce and dies.
-John Jarndyce takes in Ada and her child, a boy whom she names Richard.
+Richard collapses, and blood in his mouth makes it evident he is in the last stages of tuberculosis.
+He apologises to Jarndyce and dies.
+Jarndyce takes in Ada and her child, a boy whom she names Richard.
 Esther and Mr Woodcourt marry and live in a Yorkshire house which Jarndyce gives to them.
 The couple later raise two daughters.

 Many of the novel's subplots focus on minor characters.
 One such subplot is the hard life and happy, though difficult, marriage of Caddy Jellyby and Prince Turveydrop.
 Another plot focuses on George Rouncewell's rediscovery of his family, and his reunion with his mother and brother.